ehsan-ali-th/wavedorm2pwl/readme.md

 Notes:
 - The JSON input must contain valid JSON text.
 - ALL JSON input fields must be double quoted.
-Look at the provided wavedrom.json sample file.
+Look at the provided [wavedrom.json](src/wavedrom.json) sample file.

-Filename: wavedrom2pwl.py: This is the main Python script that defines states and run a state machine to convert Wavedrom JSON to NGSpice PWL lines.
+- wavedrom2pwl.py: This is the main Python script that defines states and run a state machine to convert Wavedrom JSON to NGSpice PWL lines.

 ### The script generates the ngspice_output.txt file which should have the following content